Thinking of writing for The Conversation? Steven Vass outlines the benefits for academics.

 2. Profile building

-TC audiences can range from the high hundreds right through to the millions.
-We have a creative commons policy which allows other media outlets to republish your piece so long as it’s verbatim and appropriately credited.
+TC audiences can range from tens of thousands to tens of millions.
+We publish articles under a Creative Commons licence, which allows other media outlets to republish your piece so long as it’s verbatim and appropriately credited.
 Our articles regularly rerun everywhere from the Guardian and the Washington Post to newer players like IFLS and Quartz.
 Writers are regularly approached by newspapers and broadcasters for follow-ups, and sometimes articles even lead to reference in parliament, mainstream book deals, and job offers.

 We only publish your piece once you have approved the final edited version – including the pictures and headline.
 It puts paid to academic anxieties that dealing with the media risks being misquoted or sensationalised.
 Our editorial process is two-way from start to finish, and writers have full access to the TC editing suite just as the editors do.
 It means you can learn how to engage with a broad audience without worrying about being stitched up.